awslabs/ec2-spot-workshops/content/efficient-and-resilient-ec2-auto-scaling/50-launch_cloudformation.md

 #### To create the stack

 **>>>>>[remove this note when you update the link for the cfn template in final PR]<<<<<**
-1. You can view and download the CloudFormation template from GitHub [here](https://raw.githubusercontent.com/nadaahm/ec2-spot-workshops/nadaahm-asg-workshop-reinvent/content/efficient-and-resilient-ec2-auto-scaling/files/efficient-auto-scaling-quickstart-cnf.yml).
+1. You can view and download the CloudFormation template from GitHub [here](https://raw.githubusercontent.com/nadaahm/ec2-spot-workshops/nadaahm-asg-workshop-reinvent/content/efficient-and-resilient-ec2-auto-scaling/files/efficient-auto-scaling-quickstart-cnf.yml). **Tip:** Right click the link and Save Link As.. to download the file.

 1. Take a moment to review the CloudFormation template so you understand the resources it will be creating.

 1. Browse to the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation).
-{{% notice note %}}
+{{% notice info %}}
 Make sure you are in AWS Region designated by the facilitators of the workshop
 {{% /notice %}}
 1. Click **Create stack**, then **With new resources(standard)**.